alanjsebas/aljosephv2/content/jobs/Vibinex/index.md

 url: 'https://vibinex.com'
 ---

-- Contributing as a paid volunteer towards the technical documentation of Vibinex, to simplify it for prospective users.
+- Contributing as a paid volunteer towards the technical documentation of Vibinex.
 - Working on Code of Conduct and Contributor Conduct rules.